 I’m not sure Atticus would seek out fortune or fame.
-I think he was a family man who enjoyed living in a community.
+I think he was a family man who enjoyed living in a ministry.
 When he came across racial inequality, he just did what he felt was morally right, although, like other great lawyers, it was not always a popular choice.
 But Atticus was definitely a trial lawyer.
 I do not think he could have represented cold corporations like big insurance companies.
 Atticus would be a vocal supporter of the 7th Amendment right to trial by jury and opponent of tort reform or other roadblocks to access to the courthouse for real people, like personal injury victims.
 He would probably be President of the organizations I support, like the American Association for Justice!

 What is your favorite scene from To Kill A Mockingbird?